Oxford Biomedica is committed to the highest standards of ethical conduct and integrity in its business activities in the UK and overseas.

 - Optimising in in vitro work with models with multiple configurations, with only the best candidates being moved to in vivo

-- In R&D work maximising the use of cell lines, human organoids and making use of primary tissue where possible to reduce the need for in vivo testing
+- Maximising the use of cell lines, human organoids and making use of primary tissue where possible in R&D work to reduce the need for in vivo testing

 In addition to this, Oxford Biomedica only works with Contract Research Organisations (CROs) that are accredited to international ethical bodies.
 Each institution has an internal ethical review of the preclinical work to be conducted (Institutional Animal Care and Usage Committee), and the CROs have international accreditation with AAALAC (Association for Assessment and Accreditation of Laboratory Animal Care).